ieisystem/kaytus.ksmanage/docs/edit_snmp_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Read And Write Community,Community should between 1 and 16 characters.</div>
+                                            <div>Read And Write Community, Community should between 1 and 16 characters.</div>
                                             <div>Only the M6 models support this feature.</div>
                                                         </td>
             </tr>